revok/wah-infra/README.md

 - Now start the containers by running `docker-compose up`.
 This will also create some dummy data.

-- You can now (hopefully) view the frontend at http://localhost:8080 and log in with username `test` and password `test`.
+- You can now (hopefully) view the frontend at http://localhost:8888 and log in with username `test` and password `test`.  (assuming default settings).